 The small, North Carolina newspaper in “the original Washington” has a big reputation among its peers and the loyal readers of the five-day, daily newspaper.

 “Pulitzer on the Pamlico!” was the headline on April 13, 1990, as the publication proudly acknowledged having received the nation’s top journalism award: The Pulitzer Prize for Meritorious Public Service.
 Indeed, the “Voice of the Pamlico” (much of its readership is located along the Pamlico River) is believed to be the smallest daily newspaper to ever win the accolade in Pulitzer history.

-The award came in recognition of a series of articles written by Mike Voss and Betty Gray on the percentage of cancer-causing chemicals in the city’s water supply.
+The award came in recognition of a series of articles written by Mike Voss and Betty Mitchell Gray on cancer-causing chemicals in the city’s water supply.
 The series ultimately sparked changes in the Environmental Protection Agency’s regulatory requirements for smaller communities.

 Another significant event in the newspaper’s history was the arrival of Ashley Brown Futrell on Nov.
 15, 1949, as the newspaper’s editor and publisher.
 The renowned newspaperman had a tough start in the early days.
 “We bought nothing but a name,” he told an interviewer, “I came on Monday and had to go and collect enough money to make the payroll on Friday.”

 To build readership, Futrell adopted a strategy to earn back trust from readers: “I threw out a national story anytime to get a local story in to the paper. … Some days the whole front page was local news.
 Advertising started picking up, and things were going along real well.”